 Wrap up

 Short quizzes, clear topics, and quick feedback are the fastest way to improve.
+The testing effect is one of the most well-supported findings in learning science, and applying it to Spanish study is straightforward.
 Build your first set with the Spanish quiz generator and pair it with Spanish flashcards for review.

 Related articles